xavier-orcutt/chinle-primarycare-scheduler/README.md

 │   └── call_rules.pdf
 ├── engine/                        # Entry point for running the scheduler │   └── engine.py
-├── notebooks/                     # Collection of Jupyter notebooks │   └── august_schedule.ipynb
+├── notebooks/                     # Jupyter notebook for running the scheduler │   └── august_schedule.ipynb
 ├── output/                        # Schedule output for August by department saved as CSV and HTML files │   └── august/